 Thicker and thinner yarn sizes will also make a difference.
 Give the swatch a few tries until you achieve the desired size.
 When you have found that, go ahead and dig into the larger handmade project.

 I hope that you liked this information.
-Here are some crochet tutorials.
+Here are some other free crochet patterns.
 Also, if you are looking for more ideas for crocheted projects, here are a few others you may enjoy.